-(2) The special assessment applies to all of the property that is described in an application.
-Normally, landscape features and outbuildings are included, particularly if they are described in the National Register documentation as "contributing" features.
+(2) The special assessment applies to all of the property that is described in an application, including all significant historic buildings, landscape features, and outbuildings.
+The SHPO shall make the final determination of a property's historic significance.
 If an owner desires part of a property not to be designated historic and specially assessed, the owner must so state in the application.
 If approved by the SHPO, this consideration will be reflected in the county assessor's appraisal of the property.

-(3) An owner whose property is not yet listed in the National Register but which has been recommended for listing by the State Advisory Committee on Historic Preservation may make a preliminary application for special assessment no earlier than January 1 and no later than 12 midnight of April 1 of the calendar year preceding the tax year an owner wishes the special assessment to begin, provided the property is listed on the National Register by September 15 of the tax year for which the special assessment is first desired.
+(3) An owner whose property is not yet listed in the National Register but that has been recommended for listing by the State Advisory Committee on Historic Preservation may make an application for special assessment in the calendar year preceding the tax year the owner wishes the special assessment to begin.
+If the property is not listed in the National Register by September 15 of the year for which special assessment is first desired, the application shall be considered an application submitted and acknowledged for the tax year next beginning after the date the property is actually listed.